2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/js/2sxc.md

 The code above shows

-1. how to include the api-file in the best way, [minified and optimized][asset-optimization] (so it will be picked up by the client-dependency framework)
+1. how to include the api-file in the best way, [minified and optimized](xref:HowTo.Output.Assets) (so it will be picked up by the client-dependency framework)
 2. how the sxc-object is resolved
 3. how to ask if we're in edit-mode